JavaZeroo/cv.javazero.github.io/content/authors/admin/_index.md

     url: https://en.dlut.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include DDPM, Schrödinger Bridge.
+bio: My research interests include DDPM, Schrödinger Bridge and Computer Vision.

 # Interests to show in About widget
 # interests: